May 1506 Discovered and claimed for Portugal by Admiral Tristão d'Acunha

 Edinburgh and second son of Queen Victoria, visited the islands.

-The main settlement and capital, Edinburgh of the
+The main settlement and capital,

-Seven Seas, was named in honour of his visit.
+[Fort Malcolm 1816-1867], was named in honour of his visit.

 Lewis Carroll's youngest brother, the Rev. Edwin H. Dodgson, served as an